andidev/apache-license-2.0/README.md

 brew install hub
 ~~~

-Finally erase these instructions and replace the header with ypur project name in this the README.md file.
+Finally erase these instructions and replace the Apache License 2.0 header with ypur project name in this the README.md file.

 ## License